3 MIN READ

 But don’t forget: Walmart will price-match any competitor, and one of the reasons Aldi can sell its goods so cheaply is a lack of investment in customer service.

 Our team decided to shop Aldi for the majority of its Thanksgiving purchases, and it’s true that there wasn’t much of a customer service presence in the store.
-That said, nothing’s that difficult to find… and if we’d needed to, we’re sure we could have asked a cashier.
+That said, nothing’s too difficult to find… and if we’d needed to, we’re sure we could have asked a cashier.

-Aldi also requires buyers to bring their own bags, and there’s a $0.25 deposit to get a shopping cart.
+Aldi also requires buyers to bring their own bags, and there’s a 25-cent deposit to get a shopping cart.
 But you get your quarter back when you replace the cart — and Aldi doesn’t have to hire somebody to do that job, which means it’s putting even more coins back into our pockets.